andrejbauer/clerical/README.md

 ### Clerical implementation

 To compile the OCaml implementation of Clerical you need OCaml.
-The code is known to compile with OCaml 4.07.1.
+The code is known to compile with OCaml 4.07.1 and 4.09.0.
 You also need the following OCaml libraries:

 * the [MFPR](http://www.mpfr.org) library
 * the `menhir` OCaml parser generator
 * the `sedlex` OCaml package
 * the `mlgmpidl` OCaml package
+* the `zarith` OCaml package

 MPFR is aviable through various package managers.
 On macOS you can install it using [Homebrew](https://brew.sh):